0xUSDAI/uss/README.md

 adapter for native ether and *also* for WETH.

-## The Dai Token
+## The USDai Token

-The fundamental state of a Dai balance is given by the balance in the core (`vat.dai`, sometimes referred to as `D`).
+The fundamental state of a USDai balance is given by the balance in the core (`vat.usdai`, sometimes referred to as `D`).

-Given this, there are a number of ways to implement the Dai that is used outside of the system, with different trade offs.
+Given this, there are a number of ways to implement the USDai that is used outside of the system, with different trade offs.

-*Fundamentally, "Dai" is any token that is directly fungible with the core.*
+*Fundamentally, "USDai" is any token that is directly fungible with the core.*

-In the Kovan deployment, "Dai" is represented by an ERC20 DSToken.
+In the Kovan deployment, "USDai" is represented by an ERC20 DSToken.
 After interacting with CDPs and auctions, users must `exit` from the system to gain a balance of this token, which can then be used in Oasis etc.

-It is possible to have multiple fungible Dai tokens, allowing for the adoption of new token standards.
+It is possible to have multiple fungible USDai tokens, allowing for the adoption of new token standards.
 This needs careful consideration from a UX perspective, with the notion of a canonical token address becoming increasingly restrictive.
-In the future, cross-chain communication and scalable sidechains will likely lead to a proliferation of multiple Dai tokens.
+In the future, cross-chain communication and scalable sidechains will likely lead to a proliferation of multiple USDai tokens.
 Users of the core could `exit` into a Plasma sidechain, an Ethereum shard, or a different blockchain entirely via e.g. the Cosmos Hub.